madskjeldgaard/cc14/README.md

 See the help file for information about the functionality and use of this extension.

+As an alternative to this quark, you could use the 14 bit midi functionality in [The Modality Toolkit](https://github.com/ModalityTeam/Modality-toolkit).

 ### Installation

 Open up SuperCollider and evaluate the following line of code: